OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 - [Key generation](0x05e-Testing-Cryptography.md#key-generation)
 - [Random number generation](0x05e-Testing-Cryptography.md#random-number-generation)

 You can go further and verify how good is a key by performing [key attestation](0x05e-Testing-Cryptography.md#key-attestation).

-You can go to the conclusion that everything in cryptography is about a key (and you will not be far away from the truth).
-You went through functions how the key is created and it is a time to verify how good is a key.
-In th

 Apps that target modern API levels, went through the following changes: